Choosing a radiation monitor

 When you think about it buying a radiation monitor is a rather odd thing to do.
 For most of us radioactivity or ionising radiation is something we rarely think about, except when it hits the headlines, following a serious incident, leak or explosion, and that’s when the trouble begins.

-The media revels in a good scare story: all of the old clichés are rolled out, a lot of people are unnecessarily worried and think they need a Geiger Counter for their personal safety or to prevent them from growing two heads (the chances of developing super powers after radiation exposure have yet to be proved scientifically...).
+The media revels in a good scare story: all of the old clichés are rolled out, a lot of people are unnecessarily worried and think they need a Geiger Counter for their personal safety or to prevent them from turning into a zombie, growing two heads (the chances of developing super powers after radiation exposure have yet to be proved scientifically...).

 The fact is, the only people who actually need radiation monitoring equipment for health and safety reasons are those involved in the handling of radioactive materials, or can reasonably expect to encounter potenially hazardous radioactive sources in the course of their work.
 The devices they use are usually highly specialised and supported by trained experts and technicians who know how to interpret the readings they provide.
 At the risk of losing sales we have to say that this is not what we are about here at anythingradioactive..